Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 2Tredence

 Retail/CPG-focused analytics consultancy with strong vertical playbooks and named clients on the official site.
-Limitation: less common for embedded staff aug; pricing favors larger programs.
+Limitation: less common for embedded staff augmentation; pricing favors larger programs.

 3Fractal Analytics

 Enterprise decision-intelligence firm with substantial retail/CPG presence and named analyst coverage.
-Limitation: enterprise structure makes Fractal a weaker fit for mid-market retailers or fast staff aug.
+Limitation: enterprise structure makes Fractal a weaker fit for mid-market retailers or fast staff augmentation.

 4Tiger Analytics